 Patients at home should seek medical attention immediately if any signs of infection develop.
 A temperature of 100.4°F or higher or the onset of chills may be the only sign of infection in a patient who has a very low white blood cell count.
-Other signs and/or symptoms of infection may include persistent coughing, sore throat, pain during urination, or diarrhea.
+Other signs and/or symptoms of infection may include persistent coughing, sore throat, pain during urination or diarrhea.

 Patients with AML are advised to receive certain vaccinations.
-For adult patients, these include vaccinations for influenza and pneumococcal pneumonia and the inactivated (dead) vaccine for the herpes virus, called Shingrix.
-Vaccines using live organisms or high viral loads, such as the herpes zoster/shingles vaccine zoster vaccine live (Zostavax®), should not be given to AML patients.
+For adult patients, these include vaccinations for influenza, pneumococcal pneumonia, COVID-19 and shingles.
 If a family member or friend of the patient receives a live vaccine, they should not go near the patient for a period of time.
-Covid-19 vaccines are also recommended.
 Speak to your doctor for more information.